 - A combined random forest model using (2) and (4)

 - A combined neural net based using (3) and (4)

 - An autoML pipeline using the sklearn package using the same data as (4)

-To understand the model output, I focus on the combined NLP and random forest model, and use explainability tools from the shap and pdpbox libraries.
-The top features are visualised in order of importance below showing:
+To understand the model output, I focus on the combined NLP and random forest model and use explainability tools from the shap and pdpbox libraries.
+The top features are visualized in order of importance below showing:

 - The NLP model output ("prob_success_lang_model") is most important.

 - Year of launch is important with early years adding to the likelihood of success (since aggregate rates were higher).